-DCVW presents for sale this colorful 1972 Heuer Ref.
-503.512 Regatta Yacht manual timer, which features a five minute countdown to ensure your boat race (or happy hour) starts on time, and is presented with two Clockwork Synergy straps.
+Heuer made literally dozens, if not hundreds of different stopwatches in the 1970s alone (we know, we have the catalog!), including this rather unique and colorful one here, a 1972 Heuer 503.512 Regatta Yacht mechanical timer, which features a five minute countdown to ensure your boat race (or happy hour) starts on time.

 Heuer – since its first days – has demonstrated a clear passion for sports, and a regatta yacht timer for sailing races was a sure bet for Heuer.
 From the late 1950’s, Heuer built handheld and wrist stopwatches for special purposes - racing, running, regatta-sailing, skiing, golfing, and more.
 These – including the one for sale here – were the predecessors of the famous Heuer Skipper.
 First utilized on a cord in the skipper's pocket, then as a big yacht timer on the wrist.
 The Heuer regatta timer on offer here was used throughout the world by skippers, including the crew of the INTREPID, winner of the famous American Cup.
 Heuer started making yacht timers in the late 1950’s, and continues to this day under the TAG Heuer brand.